 Spanning luxury and familiarity, the elements held in each bag combine comfort, prestige and style.
 The medium of resin encapsulation gives the chosen items a visually-intensified presence, with the anticipation of their consumption forever suspended in time, never to be realised.

 The contents of the Artbag is so personal and she has created over 200 over the last 10 years.
-You may link here to a specially designed tool to create your own either by uploading your own contents or you can just ‘play-around’ with the many existing items provided design your own!
+If you go into our ‘Personalise‘ section and select the size that you would like, you can make use of our specially designed tool to create your own, either by uploading your own contents or you can just ‘play-around’ with the many existing items provided.

 The creation of an Artbag has been likened to mummification in a slick and chic resin coffin!
 Objects are carefully selected to ensure that they won’t break or melt in the casting process; occasionally, delicate items may need their own special mould.
 The silicone mould of the handbag comprises two parts and an initial layer of objects is laid out in each half.